ensmingera/relayenforce/README.md

 and that the relay is in the global VRF.
 It additionally will only run on IOS, IOS-XE, NX-OS, and ASA/ASAv devices.

+Prerequisites:
-Sandbox must have CiscoConfParse module installed.
+1. Sandbox must have CiscoConfParse module installed.
+2. NetMRI version must be 7.5 or higher.